sugoidogo/twitch-subathon-countdown/README.md

 <h3>Initial Time</h3>
 <p>You can set the initial time of the timer by setting the hours, minutes and seconds to be added when the timer is created.</p>

-<h3>Happy Hour</h3>
+<h3>Random Happy Hour</h3>
-<p>If this is true, you can turn enable Happy Hour with the Shortcut.
+<p>If this is true, you can turn enable Happy or Random Hour with the Shortcut.
 If it is false, the feature is disabled and cant be enabled.</p>
 <p>You have to set the Happy Hour time values manually.</p>
+<p>Random Hour has a bell curve which can be edited in the config.
+It multiplies the normal time by a random amount for each sub.</p>
-<p>If enabled it can randomly activate the Happy Hour.
+<p>If enabled randHappy it can randomly activate the Happy Hour.
 It will last for one hour, but can be turned off manually with the Shortkey.</p>
 <p>In the Config you can set a specific Date and Time.
-At that a Happy Hour will happen.</p>
+At that a Happy Hour will happen. scheduleHappy needs to be turned on.</p>

 <h3>Bulk</h3>
 <p>This enables that multiple Subs get added to the timer at once.</p>